David Cameron unleashed Brexit. Then he resigned. So where is he now?

 “I don’t regret calling the referendum.
 I made a promise in the election to call the referendum,” Cameron said Monday night, popping up out of his car to speak with reporters.
 “Obviously I’m very concerned about what’s happening today but I do support the prime minister in her efforts to try and have a close partnership with the European Union.
 It’s the right thing to do and she has my support.”

-Cameron, who resigned the morning after the vote, was succeeded by Prime Minister Theresa May.
+Cameron, who resigned the morning after the vote, was succeeded as prime minister by Theresa May.
 She immediately pledged to honor the referendum result and get Britain out of the 28-country bloc.

-However, that is now up in the air as her negotiated withdrawal agreement with the E.U. drew so little support from her own party’s lawmakers that she was forced to pull a vote at the last minute on Monday and go back to Europe to beg for further concessions.
+However, that is now up in the air as her negotiated withdrawal agreement with the E.U. drew so little support from her own party that she was forced to pull a vote at the last minute on Monday and go back to Europe to beg for further concessions.

 France and Britain leaders both facing crisis pointsDec.
 10, 201801:14